 I remember one practical example of these.
 I think it was on my second work week, when I was guiding a larger Belgian group in snowshoeing.
 In the beginning of the safari, I told the people at the back of the group that they need to take the responsibility of the string of people not stretching too long, so that we will stay together.
 However, the group of middle-aged men in the group did not want to follow this advice at all, and the gentlemen became enthusiastic about e.g. pushing each other upside down in the snowy forest, which made us have to stop to wait for the last bit of the queue.

-In my own experience, I can recommend working as a tourist guide without reservation to anyone.
+In my own experience, I could recommend seasonal work without reservation to anyone.
 If, for my part, I began to list the positive aspects of this job, then the list would be very long.
 Especially when guiding small groups during guided tours, there is really a lot of time to talk to the people being guided.
 Conversations with people from completely different cultures are always both nice and rewarding.

 Being a guide was also an uplifting experience for me in many ways.
 For example, guiding large groups in a foreign language was something I hadn’t done before that made me throw myself out of my comfort zone.
 Thanks to this work experience, the tenderness and fear of performing that has been very strong throughout my life allowed me to give way to the background at least a little.

 The most rewarding aspects of the work were, in addition to the genuine joy of foreign tourists already mentioned, the different feelings of success, in addition to the friendships that were established.
 It’s probably not possible to avoid a sense of well-being if you only manage to teach more than a dozen people to ski at zero in an hour or two or when you read afterwards on TripAdvisor, for example, how satisfied people have been with the service they received and how they plan to return to Ranua again.